ljay79/jira-tools/README.md

 > It may even break earlier when the requests takes longer then Google's maximum execution timeout.
 > Depending on Jira response time i had successfully listed 1000 issues but sometimes only about >850.

+### Update Jira Issues from Spreadsheet
+“Add-ons" > “Jira Sheet Tools” > "Update Jira Issues from Spreadsheet"

+Allows you to update values in multiple Jira issues from the values in your spreadsheet.
+This feature allows you to select an area of your spreadsheet with header rows and each row below it corresponding to an issue.
+The dialog will let you configure the columns from your spreadsheet and map them to Jira issue fields.
+It will let you select from most common fields and the custom fields you have configured (“Add-ons" > “Jira Sheet Tools” > "Configure Custom Fields")
+Not all fields will update in Jira as there may not be enough data in the spreadsheet for the Add on to set the value.
+Error messages are shown from Jira when this was the case.

+> Each row requires at least one call to Jira REST API to update it.
+> Setting the status of a Jira Issue can required 3 calls per row, do not include this field if you do not need to.

 ### Time Report
 “Add-ons" > “Jira Sheet Tools” > "Create Time Report"